mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 I'm not sure! 🤷
 All of `b`'s bases and members *should* be getting zero-initialized here.
-I've asked about this on [Stack Overflow](https://stackoverflow.com/questions/54028846/why-is-a-member-not-getting-zero-initialized-in-this-example), and as of publishing this post haven't received a sufficient answer other than a possible compiler bug.
+I've asked about this on [Stack Overflow](https://stackoverflow.com/questions/54028846/why-is-a-member-not-getting-zero-initialized-in-this-example), and ~~as of publishing this post haven't received a sufficient answer other than a possible compiler bug.~~ there is some consensus that this is a compiler bug.
+These rules are subtle and complicated for *everyone*.
 For comparison, clang's static analyzer (not the normal compiler warnings) does not warn about uninitialized values.
 Go figure.